Femke Halsema: Career before politics

 In 1983, Halsema graduated from the Kottenpark-college in Enschede with a Havo-diploma.
 Between 1984 and 1985 she attended the Vrije Hogeschool (teachers program for Waldorf schools) in Driebergen.
 In 1985 she started training as a Dutch and history teacher in Utrecht.
 In 1988 she left her training without graduating.
 After that she worked for a year in a Utrecht café.
 She then started studying general social sciences at Utrecht University, specialising in criminology.
 During these studies she had a number of jobs related to her specialisation.
 Between 1991 and 1993, she was an intern at the working group "police and immigrants" at the Ministry of the Interior and she was a student assistant for professor Frank Bovenkerk.
-In 1992, she worked as an "supernumerary lecturer in scientific methods and techniques" at the Faculty of Social Sciences of Utrecht University, teaching statistics to first year students.

 After Halsema graduated in 1993, she joined the staff of the Wiardi Beckman Stichting (WBS), the research institute of the Labour Party.
 She was seen as a rising talent in the Labour Party.
 In 1995, she published the book Ontspoord.
 Opstellen over criminaliteit & rechtshandhaving ("Derailed, essays about crime and law enforcement") for the WBS.
 In 1996, she travelled through the United States as a fellow for the German Marshall Fund.
 In 1996 she became an editor for the De Helling, the magazine of the research institute of GroenLinks.
 In the same year, she started combining her work at the WBS with work for De Balie, a political and cultural centre in Amsterdam, where she met Kees Vendrik, who before that worked for the GroenLinks in the House of Representatives.
 For De Balie, she led the project Res Publica about the meaning of the Constitution of the Netherlands for the modern society.
 She also joined the programme committee of the Labour Party for the 1998 election.
 She also published the book Land in zicht: een cultuurpolitieke benadering van de Ruimtelijke Ordening ("Land ho, cultural-political essays about spatial planning") with Maarten Hajer.
 She was asked to be a candidate for the Labour Party in the 1998 election.

 In the autumn of 1997, Halsema left the Labour Party and the WBS.
 The direct cause was the authoritarian way in which the police had handled the protests against the European summit that was working on the Treaty of Amsterdam.
 The social democratic mayor Schelto Patijn had put 500 people in preventive detention.
 Her dissatisfaction with the course of the Labour Party had grown.
 In her view the party was unable to renew its social democratic manifesto and use the rising economic tide to invest in the public sector.
-After leaving the WBS, she continued to work at De Balie and also was a columnist at Het Parool and for IKON radio.
-She also works as an editor at the publisher Van Gennep.